ywllowsensor/tp/docs/UserGuide.md

 * KnottyPlanners do not accept any empty parameters, hence, please add in a placeholder value that you choose to replace an empty input (e.g. `p/000` or `a/nil` ).

 * Ensure that an empty space ` ` comes before each prefix.
-This will prevent your inputs from being misinterpreted by KnottyPlanners. eg. `edit n/john a/woodlandsj/job` will not be interpreted correctly.
+This will prevent your inputs from being misinterpreted by KnottyPlanners.<br>
+  eg. `edit n/john a/woodlandsj/job` will not be interpreted correctly.
 Rectify this by typing in `edit n/john a/woodlands j/job`.

 * Tags in KnottyPlanners are used exclusively to tag person to wedding, hence both wedding name and tag names should be 2 person names separated with a & (e.g. `John Loh & Jean Tan`, `Stacy & Sam`).